 Peter Keough has been Film Editor at The Boston Phoenix since 1989 and has become a familiar figure at the office for his endearing habit of coming to work in pyjamas and pestering people for soup.
 He describes his position as “the best deal a guy like me could get, being a tick on the butt of the entertainment industry.”
 He is a member of the Boston Society of Film Critics and The National Society of Film Critics and both organizations regret including him because of his tendency to stuff his pockets with free food from the lunch table during meetings and using his credentials in a vain attempt to pick up women.
 In his long tenure at The Phoenix he has reviewed thousands of movies, though he admittedly often confuses them with X-rated features he snuck into in the late 60s.
 Despite his busy schedule he found time to edit the book “Flesh and Blood: The National Society of Film Critics on Sex, Violence and Censorship,” published by Mercury House Press in 1995.
 Critics raved, declaring it “a book with a long title” and “full of amusing typos, factual errors and misspellings.”
 It sold over seventeen copies, most to now estranged family members and friends.

 Daniel M. Kimmel is a Boston-area film reviewer and past president of the Boston Society of Film Critics.
 He reviewed for the Worcester Telegram and Gazette from 1984 to 2009.
 His reviews can be found at North Shore Movies.net.
-He is also the "Movie Maven" for the Jewish Advocate and is a contributor to Space and Time magazine and Clarkesworld.
+He is also the "Movie Maven" for the Jewish Advocate, where he is now the editor, and is a contributor to Space and Time magazine and Clarkesworld.
 He has been the Boston correspondent for Variety since 1986.
 Kimmel's byline has appeared in numerous publications, including the Christian Science Monitor, the Boston Globe, Film Comment, the Internet Review of Science Fiction and Cinefantastique.
 He currently teaches at Suffolk University as well as lecturing before various groups.
 His book on the history of the Fox television network," The Fourth Network: How Fox Broke the Rules and Reinvented Television" (2004) received the Cable Center Book Award.
 His other books include "The Dream Team - The Rise and Fall of DreamWorks: Lessons from the New Hollywood" (2006), "I'll Have What She's Having: Behind the Scenes of the Great Romantic Comedies" (2008) and "Jar Jar Binks Must Die... and other observations about science fiction movies" (2011).

 Loren King is a freelance writer whose reviews appear regularly in The Provincetown Banner and on PlanetOut.com.
 She also writes about film and theater for The Chicago Tribune and the Cape Cod Times.
 Since 1996, her film reviews, features and columns have appeared in The Boston Globe, the Boston Phoenix, Bay Windows and artsMedia among other publications.